 As each phase of work is completed, equipment that is no longer needed will be removed from the Site.
 At the end of each work day, equipment and material will be stored either in the work vehicles or at the lift station.
 Additionally, IDW generated that day will be containerized and stored in approved containers.
 IDW will be removed from the Site following receipt of the laboratory analytical data and completion of appropriate documentation and manifests.
 All other work materials will be removed from the Site upon completion of the well installation and sampling efforts.
 Care will be taken to organize the work site to minimize traffic and parking disruption.
 A work site walk will be conducted at the end of the field effort to confirm that the restoration activities are satisfactory.
-Results of the site walk will be documented and addressed as needed.
+Results of the site walk will be documented in the field log book.
+Items of concerned identified during the site walk will be documented and addressed as needed.